LeiAfkpuz/WitchSpring-R-Archipelago/README.md

 - Blessings and special abilities will be unusable until you fight the Mid-Rank Warrior near Pieberry's House
 - You will have duplicate Blessings.
 The ones received from the multiworld will not have the turn timer shown, but will be usable when their specific timer is allowed.
 The ones received from cutscenes will have the normal turn timer shown.
 Both will function independantly of each other - I had issues replacing the granting during the cutscene with another item as it would just lock up the cutscene.
 - Not every map will allow you to receive items sent to you.
 If you noticed you did not receive items, please go back to Black Witch Forest and hopefully it should be corrected!
 Pieberry's House does not count, and you can not receive items while in Pieberry's House.
-- Using a Blue Shieldstone may hardlock the game.
-Do not use it will be removing it from the multiworld next patch

 For the time being, if your game crashes or you have to force close due to a softlock, you may lose items that were sent since your last save.
 It's not the perfect system but if you navigate to; %LOCALAPPDATA%\Archipelago\WitchspringR\Sessions\ find the most recent session, and there will be a processed_received_index.txt - just change it to an earlier number and next time you launch it will attempt to resend back up to where you are.
 Or if you straight up delete this file, next launch it'll re-create it and resend everything you've received up to that point.
 Not a perfect system, and I'm going to try to find a better way to handle this.